JacobDomagala/StaticAnalysis/README.md

 # Static Analysis

 GitHub action for CMake based C++ project, that runs [cppcheck](http://cppcheck.sourceforge.net/) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).
-This action works both no push and on pull requests.
+This action works on both push and pull requests.

 In order for this action to work properly, your project has to be CMake based and also include ```.clang-tidy``` file in your root directory.
 If your project requires some additional packages to be installed, you can use `apt_pckgs` and/or `init_script` input variables to install them (see the **Workflow example** or **Inputs** sections below)

-- **Cppcheck** will run with the following default flags: </br>
+- **cppcheck** will run with the following default flags: </br>
 ```--enable=all --suppress=missingInclude --inline-suppr --inconclusive```
 You can use `cppcheck_args` input to set your flags.